Transfer Balance Cap Indexation

 Of course the ATO will track these figures – thank goodness.
 And firms like ours already have calculators ready to calculate an individual client's TBC.
 But honestly, what was wrong with simply indexing $1.6m to $1.7m for everyone and leaving it at that?

 I expect the mischief the lawmakers were concerned about was that a superannuant with a balance well over $1.6m would have been able to convert an extra $100,000 to a retirement phase pension every time indexation occurred.
 Sure.
 And would that really have been so bad?
 We would be giving away exempt current pension income on an extra $100,000 each time indexation occurs.
 I question whether that’s enough to make life this complex.

 We have form here – in the old Reasonable Benefit Limits system (universally decried as being way too complicated), we let everyone benefit from indexation of the RBLs but we indexed benefits taken in the past.
 That was overly complicated too.
 It was really designed to achieve the same outcome – philosophically both methods ensure that people who took maximum advantage of a particular threshold at the time they started their pensions etc don’t get any more benefit when the threshold is indexed in the future.

 You’d think we’d have learned and kept life simple this time.

-And that’s not my only beef with complexity around the TBC threshold.
+And that’s not my only beef with complexity around the Transfer Balance Cap threshold.

 A few other points will trip people up unnecessarily.